Romtrooper/lint/README.md

 },
 ```

-On Visual Studio Code update your eslint package config:
+On Visual Studio Code update your eslint package config to activate eslint on the fly:

 ```
 "eslint.validate": [